mpalmer/giddyup/README.md

 don't actually need a separate hook in giddyup; all you need to do is move the hook script that actually stops your appservers to after the hook script that does whatever time-consuming task you have in mind.

+## What's with the name?!?

+Take the phrase "git deployment", chop off most of "deployment" to "produce something like "gitd", say it as a single word a few times until it sounds like "gid", realise that it's really easy to add an "ee" sound to the end, then shout "yeehaw!" like an old time cowboy.
+Waving of Stetsons is optional, but strongly encouraged.